expo/custom-expo-updates-server/README.md

 # Custom Expo Updates server

-This repo contains an server that implements the [Expo Updates protocol](https://docs.expo.dev/technical-specs/expo-updates-0).
+This repo contains a server and client that implement the [Expo Updates protocol specification](https://docs.expo.dev/technical-specs/expo-updates-0).

 ## Why

 Expo provides a service named EAS (Expo Application Services), which can host and serve updates for an Expo app using the expo-updates library.
-In some cases, you may need complete control of how updates are sent to your app.
-To accomplish this, it's possible to implement your own custom updates server that will provide update manifests and assets to your end-users' apps.
+In some cases, you may need complete control of how updates are sent to your app, and one option for accomplishing this is to implement your own custom updates server that will provide update manifests and assets to your end-users' apps.
 This repo serves as an example of one way to implement the protocol above.

 ## Getting started